Jaynericguy/PhaserProjects/ReadMe.txt

-Simply run any in project rain and tree effect by opening the html in a browser
+Simply run any in project rain and tree effect by opening the html in a browser...
 Project avoidance gives cors errors if not running on live server.
 # NEW